Reicoln/light_bottom_navigation_bar_plus/README.md

 ## ✨ Features

-- ✅ All original functionality: smooth animated transitions, custom icon highlighting.
+✅ **All original functionality** – smooth animated transitions, custom icon highlighting.
-- 🆕 **New:** Support for text labels beneath icons, with customizable text styles.
+🆕 **New** – support for text labels beneath icons, with customizable text styles.
-- 🎨 Fully customizable: colors, sizes, animation durations.
+🎨 **Fully customizable** – colors, sizes, animation durations.
-- ⚡ Lightweight and easy to integrate into any Flutter project.
+⚡ **Lightweight** – easy to integrate into any Flutter project.

 ---